 Having a laptop is very useful but not required and a few people don’t bother.
 If you normally carry laptop you should probably bring it.
 Also, bringing extra batteries is a good idea.
 Access to a power points is limited, and sometimes nil in the theatres.
 Many people bring extension cords and double adaptors or power-boards to try to get around this; it might work.
 If you are from outside Australia then check to see what adapters you need to use the local power.

 If you do bring a laptop remember try not to spend all your time online while ignoring the people around you.

 Also be careful with your laptop, keep with with you or secure at all times.
 Don’t just leave it in a room with other people and assume they will notice if somebody else picks it up.

-Attempting to crack the conference network or other people’s computers will result in you being thrown out of the conference or even arrested.
+Attempting to crack the conference network or other people’s computers will result in you being thrown out of the conference or even reported to the police.

 Traditionally there are several IRC channels which people hang around in.
 During talks there will usually be a channel for each room to which people can post a commentary or questions. #linux.conf.au on freenode is usually the main channel.

 Matrix is being used in 2017 and some people are also on Slack.